How to add your plugin to this repository

 • Plugins need to have at least minimal documentation

-• The plugin metadata contains a link to the source code, an issue tracker and a license
+• The plugin metadata contains a valid link to the homepage, the repository (source code), the tracker (issue tracker) and a license

 • The plugin license is compatible with the GPLv2 or later (more information about licensing)